SiENcE/spellcast/README.md

 ### Casting Spells (Sending Messages)

 1. In the "Feed" tab, type your message in the text area
-2. (Optional) Click the camera icon to attach an image
-3. Click "Cast" to send your message
+2. Click "Cast" to send your message
-4. Your message will be sent to all connected peers and displayed in your feed
+3. Your message will be sent to all connected peers and displayed in your feed

 ### Managing Your Connections